2002 Toyota Land Cruiser Expert Review:New Car Test Drive

 The Land Cruiser is readily identified with its square-shaped two-box design.
 It's an attractive SUV, but it is starting to look a bit dated.

 The front seats offer a commanding view of the road ahead.
 The fenders are easily visible, which is a benefit when picking your way along a narrow mountain trail.
-Getting up to that commanding view entails more of a climb than it does in a Ford Expedition or Chevy Tahoe.
-That's the price of a ground clearance of nearly 10 inches and well worth it when driving off road.
-Large door openings assist when getting in and out.
+Getting up to that commanding view entails more of a climb than it does in a Ford Expedition or Chevrolet Tahoe.
+That's the price of a ground clearance of nearly 10 inches, but it's well worth it when driving off road.
+Large door openings assist getting in and out.

 Storage space abounds for odds and ends.
-Compartments include a big glove box, and front and rear door pockets.
+Compartments include a big glove box, a cubby in the front console, and front and rear door pockets.
 An overhead console provides three storage boxes plus a compartment for sunglasses or a garage door opener.
-Separate compartments hold tools, a jack and a first aid kit.
+Separate compartments in back hold tools, a jack and a first aid kit.

-Ride quality is smooth on the road; this newest generation Land Cruiser is suppler than previously.
+Ride quality is smooth and supple on the road.
 Interior noise is relatively low.

-The Land Cruiser uses a full-time four-wheel-drive system.
-The system is capable of splitting torque evenly front to rear, with the rear wheels turning in unison while the front wheels bias torque to the side with the best traction.
+Toyota's full-time four-wheel-drive system is capable of splitting torque evenly front to rear, with the rear wheels turning in unison while the front wheels bias torque to the side with the best traction.
 To achieve this, simply turn the selector switch to full-lock mode and shift the two-speed transfer case into low-range four-wheel drive.

 Land Cruiser's ABS senses the slope and roughness of the terrain and reduces the anti-lock influence over the brakes; this improves stopping performance off road and avoids early activation on steep slopes.

-For 2000, Toyota has added several technologies as standard equipment that improve the driver's ability to control the Land Cruiser in emergency maneuvers: electronic brake force distribution, active traction control, and vehicle skid control.
+Several technologies come standard that improve the driver's ability to control the Land Cruiser in emergency maneuvers: electronic brake force distribution, active traction control, and vehicle skid control.

 Toyota's active traction control (Active TRAC) improves control when a tire is spinning or slipping during acceleration.
 Active TRAC senses when a tire is spinning and directs that power to the other three wheels.
-A new vehicle skid control (VSC.
+A vehicle skid control (VSC) system orchestrates the ABS and Active TRAC sensors and electronics to help the driver maintain traction in skids caused by adverse driving conditions.

 Options As Tested